 Cycleways

 Lancaster is home to 50 miles of cycleways in and around the city, making for a fantastic place for people who love to get out and about.
 The Lancaster University campus has a cycle path that goes directly to the city centre, making getting from campus to town a breeze.
-The Lancaster to Morecambe promenade is just three miles, or you can follow the River Lune from Glasson Dock to the Forest of Bowland.
+The Lancaster to Morecambe promenade is just three miles away, or you can follow the River Lune from Glasson Dock to the Forest of Bowland.

 Lancaster Market